 Content marketing is one of the best methods to get free organic traffics from search engines.

-I still remember vividly on the first content that I wrote a few years before.
-It was a very specific content targeted to the content title.
+I still remember vividly the first content that I wrote a few years before.
+It was very specific content targeted to the content title.

 First Blog Post Often Won’t See The Light In Google Unless Rewritten In The Future.

 Here are 7 MISTAKES that I made in my first blog post:

 - Thin Content: Less detail, not comprehensive content.

 - Poor Structure: Huge paragraph, not easily readable.

 - No Keyword Research: Blindly creating content without keyword research.

 - Ignore Searchers Intent: Your content doesn’t answer people’s questions or doubts.

 - Ignore Competitors: I have no idea who I am against to.